eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 The name of the organization is restricted to the following rules:
 - Only alphanumeric characters or a single "-" can be used
 - Spaces cannot be used in organization names
-- Each organization name must be unique within the Eclipse Cheinstall
+- Each organization name must be unique within the Eclipse Che install
 - Each sub-organization name must be unique within an organization

 ## Leave an Organization or Sub-Organization